tarastomchuk/tarastomchuk/README.md

-- 👋 Hi, I’m @tarastomchuk
+# 👋 Hi there, I’m Taras

-- 👀 I’m interested in iOS development, video games, great music and guitars.
-- 🌱 I’m currently working as Swift developer and Head of Development department at [Interexy](https://interexy.com/)
+## 🌱 I’m currently working as Swift developer and Head of Development department at [Interexy](https://interexy.com/)

 - 📫 How to reach me - ttaras.tomchuk@gmail.com